 1. How often do you clean?

 Our survey found that 12.1% of roommates break up because of uncleanliness.
 No matter whether you’re neat or messy, considerable discord is likely to arise if you’re not on the same page.
 Since it can be a potentially sensitive topic, avoiding the direct approach is recommended.
 Instead of risking offense, it’s better to begin your roommate interview by asking how they plan to keep the shared space clean; this isn’t as upfront and you’ll immediately find out if your personalities converge.
-Asking “how often do you clean?” is likely to go a longer way than asking something blunt such as “Are you a clean person?”.
+Asking a potential roommate “how often do you clean?” is likely to go a longer way than asking something blunt such as “Are you a clean person?”.

 2. Have you ever had any difficulty paying the rent on time?